MohammadMaftoun/YOLO-and-Its-Applications/README.md

     Run YOLO Detection on Images:
         This means users can input an image (or a set of photos), and the system will return bounding boxes around detected objects, class labels, and confidence scores.
     Train YOLO on Custom Dataset:
         Users can take their datasets (e.g., images of specific products, animals, etc.) and retrain the YOLO model to recognize those objects.
-This is often done utilizing the transfer learning technique, where the pre-trained YOLO model is further trained on the new dataset.
+This is often done using the transfer learning technique, where the pre-trained YOLO model is further trained on the new dataset.
     Deploy for Real-Time Applications:
         YOLO is commonly deployed in applications that require fast decision-making, like monitoring security feeds or driving cars autonomously.
 The repository might provide templates or examples for integrating YOLO with such systems.